¹⁸ Scribbled on a map of the Alps

 Do not look down

 The summit is reached, achieved, and an immediate giddiness strikes the hiker.
-It is so sudden — Later on, he will think it must have been the wind, the fear of heights, fear for his friend’s fear, or of this solitude or of this landscape, that has treacherously sucked him in.
-Because on the other side the sun already appears to be setting and there are no sounds and the way up is to sleep to climb down.
-The climbers motion to each other : “I will go down the other way”.
+It is so sudden — later on, he will think it must have been the wind, the fear of heights, fear for his friend’s fear, or of this solitude or of this landscape that has treacherously sucked him in.
+Because, on the other side, the sun already appears to be setting and there are no sounds and the way up is too sleep to climb down.
+The climber motion to the awaiting companion : “I will go down the other way”.

 The meadows have already reached the summit before him.
-In the golden hour, there is something uncanny in their stillness, something that calls dusk but not humans, where only animals can graze.
+In the golden hour, there is something uncanny in their stillness, something that calls dusk but not humans, where only animals can graze and survive.

 The way down brings him far.
-For a certain time, he only meets cows and wonders about Circe and her pigs and Hera of bovine eyes.
+For a certain time, he only meets cows and wonders if all men have become cows during his absence.
 He runs back towards the lake but his pace cannot outrun the late hour.
 He has disappeared from his friend’s sight for too long.

 When they meet again, he understands his friend's anger and anguish and neither anger nor excuses, nor peace, nor this understanding, sincere, entirely dissipate his fear.